-To be eligible for the AEP position at DMIRS, it is essential that you are:
+To be eligible for permanent appointment to a position in the Department of Mines, Industry Regulation and Safety, it is essential that you are:

-- ✓ of Aboriginal and/or Torres Strait Islander descent, identify as an Aboriginal and/or Torres Strait Islander and are recognised by your community as a person who is Aboriginal and/or Torres Strait Islander. - ✓ an Australian citizen or have permanent resident status in Australia. - ✓ if a former WA public sector employee who has accepted a voluntary severance package, you are not eligible for appointment for the period of severance and leave payouts.
+- ✓ of Aboriginal and/or Torres Strait Islander descent, identify as an Aboriginal and/or Torres Strait Islander and are recognised by your community as a person who is Aboriginal and/or Torres Strait Islander. - ✓ an Australian citizen. - ✓ if a former WA public sector employee who has accepted a voluntary severance package, you are not eligible for appointment for the period of severance and leave payouts.